 - Overtime: During the regular season, there will be no overtime or penalty kicks for games ending in ties.
 During the play-offs, the following system will be used.
-If after regulation time the game is tied, 5-minute golden goal overtime will be played.
+If after regulation time the game is tied, a 5-minute golden goal overtime will be played.
 The referee will perform a coin toss with each captain to decide which team will start with the ball.
 The first goal that is scored wins.
-If the game is still tied, each team will take 5 penalty kicks alternately (note - the only players allowed to take penalty kicks are those who were on the field when the overtime period ended).
+If the game is still tied, each team will take 5 penalty kicks alternately.
 The first penalty has to be taken by a female.
 If each team makes the same number of penalty kicks, then alternating sudden death penalty kicks will be taken.
 In all of these cases the player may only kick the ball once from the designated spot, and no rebound from the goalie will be considered live.

 - No metal cleats allowed.

 Teams must report to the IM Student Coordinator 15 minutes before the start of their game in order to check-in, check id’s, and give their team roster.
 The captains of each team will participate in rock-paper-scissors.
 Player must have their ID cards in order to participate.